Skip to content

 On the settings page, please define a watch folder where a directory structure for all your projects is created.
 The app runs in the background and detects new files in that folder.

-Additionally, if you use Pomfort Silverstack in your workflow, the uploader syncs your local projects to our DB.
+Additionally, if you use Pomfort Silverstack in your workflow, o/DAILIES/MANAGER syncs your local projects to our DB.

 Directory layout